You are here

 MS Agronomy Overview

 The MS Agronomy Program is a professional degree program, which requires more credits of coursework than research.
 This is different than a traditional on-campus Agronomy program, which emphasizes research.
 The program was originally designed for professionals working in industry and government, but has grown to include students from business, teaching and other professions.

-The courses in the MS Agronomy program were designed specifically for distance students, and take advantage of all of the technological capabilities of the computer.
+The courses in the MS Agronomy Program were designed specifically for distance students, and take advantage of all of the technological capabilities of the computer and the internet.
 Students will find many interactive activities within the course materials to aid in content comprehension (study questions, drag & drops, short videos, "Try this", calculations, etc.).
-Students will not find lecture videos of their instructor, but will be able to interact with their instructor in the form of online Office Hours using the Zoom interface.
+For the most part, students will not find lecture videos of their instructor, but will be able to interact with their instructor in the form of online Office Hours using video conference software (e.g., Zoom).